 Select all the 3rd party products that you want to sync automatically and import them to Solarwinds Patch Manager.
 The Next wizard would be there to select the Sync schedule for the latest updates.
 There are more useful options like remove updates which are older than 60 days etc…

-Provisioning of WSUS server for publishing the packages is the next step.
-The signing certificate will also be published required servers in the hierarchy.
+Provisioning of the WSUS server for publishing the packages is the next step.
+The signing certificate will also be published as required servers in the hierarchy.
+How to Install Configure Integrate SolarWinds Patch Manager.

 6. As mentioned in the initial post, I’ve selected Sun Java updates.
-In the following screenshot you can see the packages available for Sun Java updates.
+In the following screenshot, you can see the packages available for Sun Java updates.
+How to Install Configure Integrate SolarWinds Patch Manager.